 As presented in Table 3, traces of 232Th were found on one side of sample ES-2, however was not present in the solution of ES-1.
 That strengthens the conclusion of ES-1 not being correlated with sample ES-2.

 The reason for swabbing sample ES-2 thoroughly on both sides is shown on Figure 5.
 The X-Ray radiography of that sample reveals inhomogeneous structure (and density) along the sample.
-We assumed that the presence of another element can be the reason for that inhomogeneity, and we decided to collect chemical traces, if exists, from the surface.
+We couldn’t cancel the presence of another element which can be the reason for that inhomogeneity, and we decided to collect chemical traces, if exists, from the surface.

 Figure 5: ES-2 X-Ray Radiography